ristopuukko/eventAPI/README.md

-## 		eventAPI calls
+# 		eventAPI calls

-#		RECORD AN EVENT USING JSON PYALOAD
+##		RECORD AN EVENT USING JSON PAYLOAD

 	url : /event